 The simplest type of mortgage refinance is called a “rate and term refinance” because the borrower is simply changing the interest rate and term of the loan, and perhaps the loan program, but not the loan amount.
 It may also be known as a “no cash out refinance” for this reason.

 Typically, a borrower will consider a rate and term refinance if their current mortgage is an adjustable-rate mortgage and the fixed period is due to expire.
-Or if mortgage rates have dropped significantly since they originally took out their loan.
+Or if mortgage rates have dropped significantly since they originally took out their fixed-rate loan.

 An example would be a 3-year ARM.
 The first three years are fixed, and then the mortgage becomes adjustable, based on the margin and index tied to the loan.
 At or before this first adjustment, borrowers will often look to refinance to avoid the impact of the fully indexed rate, assuming it’s higher than the initial rate.